nullstack/nullstack.github.io/articles/rendering-component.md

 ## Components with Children

-Your component can be invoked passing a block of content
+Your component can be invoked passing a block of content.

 ```jsx
 <Heading>